Jury in Harvey Weinstein trial says they're deadlocked; judge orders them to keep deliberating

-Jurors in the trial against Harvey Weinstein were deadlocked Friday on the two most serious counts against him, prompting the judge to order that any verdict must be unanimous.
+Jurors in the trial against Harvey Weinstein indicated they were deadlocked Friday on the two most serious counts against him, prompting the judge to order that any verdict must be unanimous.

 New York Supreme Court Judge James Burke added that if the jury can't reach a unanimous decision, then it can't return a verdict on the two counts of predatory sexual assault, which carry a maximum penalty of life in prison.
 The judge also asked the jury to continue deliberations, which are set to resume Monday morning.